Will Byers: Sexuality

-Viewers had speculated that Will is gay and harbors feelings for his best friend Mike, which the series itself had not confirmed or denied.
+Viewers had speculated that Will is gay and harbors romantic feelings for his best friend Mike, which the series itself had not confirmed nor denied.
 Critics interpreted the final two episodes of the fourth season as subtextually acknowledging Will's sexuality, particularly during a scene where Will shows Mike his painting of him and his friends, claiming it to be a gift from Eleven, only to silently cry afterwards.
 The Duffer brothers have commented in a July 2022 interview that this scene, alongside others in the fourth season between Will and Mike, have served as a way of "relieving himself of some of that burden" of discussing his sexuality and that they plan on continuing this character arc as a crucial component of the final season.
 Schnapp himself stated in July 2022 that he believes that it is "100% clear" and a "very real, obvious thing" that Will is gay and is in love with Mike.
-Upon Schnapp himself coming out as gay on January 5, 2023, he stated “I guess I’m more similar to Will than I thought!”.
+Upon Schnapp himself coming out as gay on January 5, 2023, he stated "I guess I'm more similar to Will than I thought!".